Safeguarding changes using the plan-execute pattern

 Some more examples:

-Update plans for database changes
+Plan-execute pattern for database changes

-Not every update is as important as updating your infrastructure and needs an explicit plan & apply step.
-But the pattern to split important changes into a plan & apply step is useful not only in infrastructure management but in all cases where one can preview what the final changes will look like.
+Not every update is as important as updating your infrastructure and needs an explicit plan & execute step.
+But the pattern to split important changes into a plan & execute step is useful not only in infrastructure management but in all cases where one can preview what the final changes will look like.
 Database updates fit this very well, and I will show you how this can look like.

 First, we define our product data model: a simple ID & price combination.
-Before people scream that one should never use a float for a monetary value, we will use an int that represents "money" in cents.2
+Before people scream that one should never use a float for a monetary value, we will use an int that represents "money" in cents.

 type Product struct {